-- c.
+- a.
+Any shareholder who desires to keep a dog upon the premises shall submit a signed application for approval, with photo, and \$50 non-refundable application fee, to the Board of Directors (sent to the Managing Agent).
+Board approval is required before a dog can reside in the building. - b.
+Documentation on the dog and proof of homeowner's liability insurance are required with the application. - c.
 Dogs over 30 lbs. in weight and/or 18" inches in height when reached to full maturity, will not be allowed.
-The following RESTRICTED Dog breeds include, but are not limited to: Alaskan Malamute, American or English Staffordshire Terrier, aka, Pit Bull Terrier, Boxer, American or German, Chow Chow, Dalmatian, Doberman Pincher including miniature Doberman Pincher, German Shepherd, Rottweiler and Siberian Husky. - d.
+The following RESTRICTED dog breeds include, but are not limited to: Alaskan Maamute, American or English Staffordshire Terrier, aka, Pit Bull Terrier, Boxer, American or German, Chow Chow, Dalmatian, Doberman Pincher including miniature Doberman Pincher, German Shepherd, Rottweiler and Siberian Husky. - d.
 Upon approval there will be a \$500 refundable deposit required.
 The deposit is refundable upon the sale of shareholder unit or the unfortunate death of the dog.
 However, the shareholder acknowledges that he/she will forfeit a portion of, or the entire amount of the deposit if The Board elects at their sole discretion to cure violations of the house rules relating specifically to the dog policy, by use of these funds. - e.
 Written notice is required stating the anticipated move in date of the dog, along with vaccination documents, photo, and a letter from a veterinarian verifying the breed, size, and weight upon full maturity. - f. \$25 monthly fee applied to the shareholders' maintenance bill for the preference of owning a dog. - g.
-The "Animal Agreement Contract" must be signed before final approval. - All shareholders must be in good standing in order to own a dog which includes, but is not limited to, being current in maintenance fees, not more than 60 days in arrears over 12-month period and is in compliance with House Rules.
-Any ongoing noise disputes may disqualify for approval. - i.
+The "Animal Agreement Contract" must be signed before final approval. - h.
+All shareholders must be in good standing in order to own a dog which includes, but is not limited to, being current in maintenance fees, not more than 60 days in arrears over 12-month period and is in compliance with House Rules.
+Any ongoing noise disputes may disqualify a dog for approval. - i.
 The Board has the right to limit the number of Dogs per floor.

-Below applies to ALL shareowners that own a dog.
+Below applies to ALL shareholders that own a dog